maninserg/youtube_downloader/README.md

     `cd <your name of directory>`

-2. Create of a virtual environment
+2. Create of a virtual environment:

     `python3 -m venv .venv`

-3. Activate the virtual environment
+3. Activate the virtual environment:

     `source .venv/bin/activate`

-3. Install necessary packages using pip according to the requirements.txt file from a directory with the program
+3. Install necessary packages using pip according to the requirements.txt file from a directory with the program:

     `pip install -r requirements.txt`